The SPFIT/SPCAT program suite of Pickett (available from JPL Molecular Spectroscopy)

 this is not the case then you can try zeroing this parameter by

-- - -TRAP 3 is posed by the use of a priori parameter uncertainties, ERPAR, as declared in the .par file.
+- - -TRAP 3 is posed by the use of a priori parameter uncertainties, ERPAR, as declared next to the parameter values in the .par file.
 In some situations, like cases with strong intercorrelations between several constants, it is useful to reduce the search range for selected parameters with suitably chosen values of ERPAR.
 Nevertheless, in the final fit such errors should be reset to be at least an order of magnitude greater than the resulting errors in the fitted constants.
 Otherwise the solution may be artificially constrained and appear more precise than it really is.

 - - -TRAP 4 results from the fact that almost all quartic centrifugal distortion constants in the .par file are negative relative to the usual convention, as you can check in this table.
 The only exception are the two off-diagonal S-reduction constants, d1 and d2.
 The recommended solution is to write the parameter descriptions explicitly in the .par file: